The tropical momentum map: a classification of toric log symplectic manifolds: Polytopes and symplectic cutting

 If, in addition, $\Delta$ has no singular faces, then $(M,Z,\omega)$ is a smooth log symplectic manifold without boundary. \end{corollary}

 \begin{example} On the log affine manifold $(X,D,\xi)$ constructed in Example~\ref{hex}, we choose an affine linear function $h$ whose linear part vanishes on the vectors $\alpha=a=-\delta=-d$ and is positive on $\epsilon=e$ and $\zeta=f$.
-The function $h$ defines a half-space in each of the four tropical domains of $X$, defining a compact log affine polytope $\Delta$ with a single log face and no singular faces.
-In Figure~\ref{gen1}, we show the fans corresponding to the strata of $X$ which meet $\Delta$, as well as the half-spaces $H_1,\ldots, H_4$ defined by the linear parts of $h$ in each tropical domain.
-In Figure~\ref{gen1}, we show the orientable genus $2$ surface $X$ together with its decomposition into four hexagonal domains, and we see that the log affine polytope $\Delta$ is 2-dimensional submanifold of genus $1$ with a single log face.
+The function $h$ defines a compact log affine polytope $\Delta$ with a single log face and no singular faces.
+In Figure~\ref{fig:halfspaces}, we show the fans corresponding to the strata of $X$ which meet $\Delta$, as well as the half-spaces $H_1,\ldots, H_4$ defined by the linear parts of $h$.
+In Figure~\ref{fig:genus2}, we show the orientable genus $2$ surface $X$ together with its decomposition into four hexagonal components; we see that the log affine polytope $\Delta$ is a 2-dimensional submanifold of genus $1$ with a single log face.

 This example demonstrates that log affine polytopes may have nontrivial topology and so toric Hamiltonian log symplectic manifolds need not be equivariantly diffeomorphic to usual toric symplectic manifolds, or even quasitoric manifolds.
-In fact, if we take the trivial principal $T^2$ bundle over the polytope $\Delta$ above and perform a symplectic cut along the unique log face, we conclude by Proposition 1 in~\cite{MR0375320} that the resulting manifold is diffeomorphic to $S^1 \times ((S^1\times S^2)\# (S^1\times S^2))$, and by Lemma 2.3 of~\cite{MR1707526}, this manifold, although it is almost complex, does not admit any symplectic structure, by an argument involving the vanishing of Seiberg-Witten invariants.
+In fact, we may take the trivial principal $T^2$-bundle over the polytope $\Delta$, i.e., the shaded area in Figure~\ref{fig:genus2}, and perform a symplectic cut along the unique log face, i.e., the boundary of $\Delta$.
+By Proposition 1 in~\cite{MR0375320}, we conclude that the resulting manifold is diffeomorphic to $S^1 \times ((S^1\times S^2)\# (S^1\times S^2))$, and by Lemma 2.3 of~\cite{MR1707526}, this manifold, although it is almost complex, does not admit any symplectic structure, by an argument involving the vanishing of Seiberg-Witten invariants.
 Nevertheless, it admits a log symplectic structure by our construction. \end{example}

 \end{pp}